Best Things to do in Gravenhurst

 Floathaus

-Obviously Floathaus is our baby, but the reviews for the floating sauna are fire rain or shine.
+The reviews for the Floathaus, a floating sauna are fire rain or shine, what a perfect afternoon.
 What will you experience?
-A quick check in, change into your swimwear and the coolest and coziest of surf robes, then it is off to warm up in a spacious floating sauna, cool off in the plunge (this is a full on ice plunge in the winter) and then lounge on the dock hammock (picture catamaran netting floating above the water).
-You can also pop inside at any time for the best of the best bean bag chairs, a little shopping, and a tea.
+A quick check in at this Muskoka Nordic Spa located at Muskoka Mind + Body at the Gravenhurst wharf, then change into your swimwear and the coolest and coziest of surf robes, then it is off to warm up in a spacious floating sauna, cool off in the cold plunge (this is a full on ice plunge in the winter) and then lounge on the dock hammock (picture catamaran netting floating above the water).
+You can book this privately or attend a social sauna.
+At any time, you can also pop inside for the best of the best bean bag chairs, a little shopping, and a cold kombucha or a tea.
 Then repeat, repeat, repeat!
+This would also really hit for a fun date night in Muskoka, bachelorette or bachelor party or a perfect girls getaway event.

 Blue Willow Tea Shop (& Muskoka Steamships)

-These are just a few things to do but I could go on and on, shopping at The Shipyards (Wharf) or Handmade House (downtown), golfing at Taboo or Muskoka Bay Resort, Sawdust City Brewing Co. for a drink or pub quiz night, Gull Lake summer concerts, quickly the best day turns into options for the best weekend or weeklong stay.
+These are just a few things to do but I could go on and on and the best day can quickly turn into options for the best things to do in Gravenhurst weekend or weeklong stay.

 Note: In a seasonal town, offerings are subject to change.
 Be sure to look into hours and offerings with each business and location specifically to find the most current information.